turbo124/bot-licker/README.md

 This may work for sites with low levels of traffic, but when dealing with a large number of requests it becomes ineffective.

-Enter the BotLicker where you can send your WAF rules direct to Cloudflare for instant implementation.
+Enter BotLicker where you can send your WAF rules direct to Cloudflare for instant implementation.

 ### Installation